-- (a) The amount represents receivable from SHUAA Capital PSC in relation to the payment made on behalf of the Parent Company against additional land collateral for SHUAA Wadi Al Hada Fund and other expenses. - (b) These represent receivable for administrative and other fees and expenses incurred on behalf of the funds.
+- (a) The amount represents receivable from SHUAA Capital PSC in relation to the payment made on behalf of the Parent Company against additional land collateral for SHUAA Wadi Al Hada Fund. - (b) These represent receivable for management and admin fees and expenses incurred and paid on behalf of the mutual funds managed by the Company.